Beta Waves & Active Focus

 Ready to Focus?

 Tomatoes combines Pomodoro timing with curated ambient music for deep work.
-No subscriptions, no accounts—just focus.
+Try free for 3 days, cancel anytime.